-Companion plants bring out the best characteristics of other plants and help to make up for any weaknesses.
-They mingle in, around, above or below other plants.
-Good neighbours, they will not compete too aggressively for food, water or space.
+Companion plants will bring out the best characteristics of roses – especially shrub roses – and help to make up for any weaknesses.
+While they’ll mingle around, above or below the roses, they should not compete too aggressively for food, water or space.
 To find out more about what makes a plant a good companion, take a look at the first post in the series on astrantias.

 Why do roses benefit from companion plants?

 When I was younger it was fashionable in the UK to grow groups of roses without any companion plants in island beds or borders.
 Most of us will have seen roses grown like this in parks and public spaces looking sorry for themselves soon after the first flush of flowers have faded.

 While it is true that roses make good companions for each other (shrub roses and climbing roses being a classic mix), roses often perform better when grown with other shrubs, perennials, herbs, bulbs, annuals and climbing plants in mixed borders.

 Few roses are genuinely ever-blooming; most Old Roses only flower once in early summer.
 Companion plants make the garden look good for longer, hide a multitude of sins and will help keep the roses healthy.

 Reasons for growing roses with companion plants include to:

 - Provide interest before the roses have leafed out, when the roses are resting between flushes of bloom and later in the season

 - Add contrasting textures, flower forms and colours